joshenoy/sathyabh.at/content/blog/2011-03-29-installing-the-kingston-v100-ssdnow-128gb-ssd-on-a-hp-envy-14.md

   </p>
 </div>

-While you can certainly add a second drive, it&#8217;s by no means user replaceable/serviceable and seems to be tightly sealed off.
+While you can certainly add a second drive, it's by no means user replaceable/serviceable and seems to be tightly sealed off.
 So I had to dump my plans to have the Seagate HDD as the secondary internal HDD and was forced to convert to an external USB 2.0 hard drive ( criminal, I know!) using this [Transcend StoreJet case][4] for an internal drive.

 Replacing the existing hard disk, however was simple and straightforward.
 Had to slide off the battery cover, remove the battery, unscrew the 4&#215;2.5MM screws holding the drive and slide the HDD off.